Slothouber–Graatsma puzzle: Solution

-The solution of the Slothouber–Graatsma puzzle is straightforward when one realizes that the three 1 × 1 × 1 blocks (or the three holes) need to be placed along a body diagonal of the box, as each of the 3 x 3 layers in the various directions needs to contain such a unit block.
-This follows from parity considerations, because the larger blocks can only fill an even number of the 9 cells in each 3 x 3 layer.
+The solution of the Slothouber–Graatsma puzzle is straightforward when one realizes that the three 1 × 1 × 1 blocks (or the three holes) need to be placed along a body diagonal of the box, as each of the 3 × 3 layers in the various directions needs to contain such a unit block.
+This follows from parity considerations, because the larger blocks can only fill an even number of the nine cells in each 3 × 3 layer.

 Variations

 The Slothouber–Graatsma puzzle is an example of a cube-packing puzzle using convex polycubes.
 More general puzzles involving the packing of convex rectangular blocks exist.
-The best known example is the Conway puzzle which asks for the packing of eighteen convex rectangular blocks into a 5 x 5 x 5 box.
-Another 5 x 5 x 5 puzzle attributed to Conway includes six 1x2x4 and six 2x2x3 blocks with a solution similar to the Slothouber-Graatsma puzzle.
-A harder convex rectangular block packing problem is to pack forty-one 1 x 2 x 4 blocks into a 7 x 7 x 7 box (thereby leaving 15 holes); the solution is analogous to the 5x5x5 case, and has three 1x1x5 cuboidal holes in mutually perpendicular directions covering all 7 slices.
+The best known example is the Conway puzzle which asks for the packing of eighteen convex rectangular blocks into a 5 × 5 × 5 box.
+Another 5 × 5 × 5 puzzle attributed to Conway includes six 1 × 2 × 4 and six 2 × 2 × 3 blocks with a solution similar to the Slothouber-Graatsma puzzle.
+A harder convex rectangular block packing problem is to pack forty-one 1 × 2 × 4 blocks into a 7 × 7 × 7 box (thereby leaving fifteen unit holes); the solution is analogous to the 5 × 5 × 5 case, and has three 1 × 1 × 5 cuboidal holes in mutually perpendicular directions covering all seven slices.